ncatlab/nlab-content/pages/423.md

 =--

-This means that we may use path connected components as a first "topological invariant" that allows us to distinguish topological spaces.
+This means that we may use path connected components as a first "topological invariant" that allows us to distinguish some topological spaces.

++-- {: principle}
+**principle of algebraic topology**

+$\,\,$ _Use topological invariants to distinguish topological spaces._

+=--

 As an example for how this is being used, we have the following proof of a simple special case of the [[topological invariance of dimension]] (theorem \ref{TopologicalInvarianceOfDimension}):

 +-- {: .num_prop #TopologicalInvarianceOfDimensionFirstSimpleCase}